nommiin/ImGui_GM/README.md

 - `ImGui.Button` -> `boolean`

 The goal is to have most functions in the `ImGui::` namespace exposed to GML, ideally with direct calls to the ImGui functions (maybe auto generated?)

+# Special Thanks
+- [rousr](https://rou.sr/) for creating the ImGui binding for GM that inspired development of this
+- [@nkrapivin](https://github.com/nkrapivin) for providing general assistance with `YYRunnerInterface` magic